LaustFaerch/cfar-object-detection/README.md

         'pfa' :  1e-15, # recommended range: 1e-21 - 1e-3
         'enl' : 10.7, # use sensor ENL, 10.7 for Sentinel-1 EW
-        'minsize' : 2, # objects smaller than this size are removed 'sensitivity' : 40 # Only used by the k-algorithm.
-Higher number means slower and more precise }
+        'minsize' : 2, # objects smaller than this size are removed 'sensitivity' : 40, # Only used by the k-algorithm.
+Higher number means slower and more precise 'wi' : 9 , # diameter of the guard area
+        'wo' : 15  # diameter of the clutter estimation area }

 # run detection (image should be in decibel)